 As a teenager, Washington, who had shown an aptitude for mathematics, became a successful surveyor.
 His surveying expeditions into the Virginia wilderness earned him enough money to begin acquiring land of his own.

-In 1751, Washington made his only trip outside of America, when he travelled to Barbados with his older half-brother Lawrence Washington (1718-52), who was suffering from tuberculosis and hoped the warm climate would help him recuperate.
+In 1751, Washington made his only trip outside of America, when he traveled to Barbados with his older half-brother Lawrence Washington (1718-52), who was suffering from tuberculosis and hoped the warm climate would help him recuperate.
 Shortly after their arrival, George contracted smallpox.
 He survived, although the illness left him with permanent facial scars.
 In 1752, Lawrence, who had been educated in England and served as Washington’s mentor, died.
 Washington eventually inherited Lawrence’s estate, Mount Vernon, on the Potomac River near Alexandria, Virginia.

 An Officer and Gentleman Farmer

 In December 1752, Washington, who had no previous military experience, was made a commander of the Virginia militia.
 He saw action in the French and Indian War and was eventually put in charge of all of Virginia’s militia forces.
 By 1759, Washington had resigned his commission, returned to Mount Vernon and was elected to the Virginia House of Burgesses, where he served until 1774.
 In January 1759, he married Martha Dandridge Custis (1731-1802), a wealthy widow with two children.
 Washington became a devoted stepfather to her children; he and Martha Washington never had any offspring of their own.

 In the ensuing years, Washington expanded Mount Vernon from 2,000 acres into an 8,000-acre property with five farms.
 He grew a variety of crops, including wheat and corn, bred mules and maintained fruit orchards and a successful fishery.
 He was deeply interested in farming and continually experimented with new crops and methods of land conservation.